-China has recently unveiled an exciting development for international travelers.
-The country has expanded its visa-free access policy to include citizens of 40 countries, effective immediately and valid until December 31, 2025.
+China has recently unveiled an exciting development for foreign citizens entering China and international travelers.
+The country has expanded its visa-free access policy to include citizens holding ordinary passports of 40 countries, effective immediately and valid until December 31, 2025.
+The list of countries eligible for this policy includes those from Europe, Asia, and Oceania.
 This move is expected to bolster tourism, business exchanges, and cultural interactions while providing added convenience for eligible travelers.
 Here, we delve into the details of this policy, its implications, and practical tips for those planning to visit China.

 Overview of the China visa-free policy 2025

-Under this policy, citizens from the listed 40 countries can visit China for tourism, business, family visits, or short-term exchanges and transit without needing to obtain a visa beforehand.
+Under this policy, citizens from the listed 40 countries, including foreign citizens, can visit China for tourism, business, family visits, or short-term exchanges and transit without needing to obtain a visa beforehand.
+Ordinary passport holders from these countries can enjoy visa-free entry for tourism, business, and family visits.
 Travelers can stay for up to 30 days per visit.
 However, individuals who do not meet the visa exemption criteria, such as those planning extended stays or engaging in activities outside the permitted scope, will still need to apply for a visa.

 This initiative highlights China’s efforts to foster international collaboration and stimulate its economy by making travel more accessible.
 Below, we explore the full list of eligible countries and the benefits for visitors.